 In May 2018, a slope failure occurred during a flooding event on a section of the Barton Creek streambank adjacent to the Ann and Roy Butler Trail, opposite from Lou Neff Point.
 Approximately 230 lineal feet of the streambank slope was affected.
 The Watershed Protection, and Parks and Recreation Departments and The Trail Conservancy are working together to provide solutions to stabilize the slope and protect the Ann and Roy Butler Trail at this location.
 The Watershed Protection Department is managing and funding the project.
-The bidding process is anticipated to begin in the spring of 2024 and construction in late summer of 2024.
-The Parks Department will build a new trail connection to Toomey Rd. that will act as the temporary trail detour during construction and will remain after the conclusion of the project.
-District 9
+The bidding process is complete, and construction is anticipated to begin in early November 2024.
+The Parks Department has built a new trail connection to Toomey Rd. that will act as the temporary trail detour during construction and will remain after the conclusion of the project.
+The new trail connection will be open to the public in mid-October.
+City Council District 9

 Project Description